RxSwiftCommunity/RxMultipeer/README.md

 Please note that NKMultipeer makes heavy use of [RxSwift][RxSwift] which you should read up on if unfamiliar with Rx\* libraries.
 The mantra for this library: **everything is a stream**.

-_Using RxSwift is ultimately **optional**_ because the interface provides non-rx alternatives for every single method, however
-I strongly encouraged checking out _RxSwift_ if you want to get into reactive programming.

 ## Installation

 ### Carthage